 Globalization and WTO.
 Under the WTO agreement major instruments of the reforms initiated in farm sector in the 1990s are (a) Gradual withdrawal of the State Intervention in Agricultural markets, particularly grain trading b) reduction in tariff rate on imports of food items and reductions in price controls. (c) gradual elimination of the quantative restrictions on exports (d) encouraging the private sector participation both in output and input trading e) Liberalization of food and agriculture products has allowed the dumping of highly subsidized agricultural products from North to South.
-These reforms are primarily aimed at Improving the competitiveness of agriculture to exploit new export opportunities in the global market (b) to encourage agricultural diversification towards high value crops thereby increasing farm income and the availability of more foodgrains thus augmenting food security addressing malnutrition (c) to accelerate growth in Agriculture to ultimately eradicate poverty in the country.
+These reforms are primarily aimed at Improving the competitiveness of agricultural diversification towards high value crops thereby increasing farm income and the availability of more foodgrains thus augmenting food security addressing malnutrition (c) to accelerate growth in Agriculture to ultimately eradicate poverty in the country.